-Despite volatility in markets the value of the our Policyholder investments have increased as at 31 December 2023 as compared to 31 December 2022.
+Despite continued volatility in markets the value of our Policyholder investments have increased as at 31 December 2024 as compared to 31 December 2023.

-Over the long term, we may become increasingly exposed to market fluctuations as a result of transitional risks associated with Environmental (climate change), Social and Governance Risks.
+Over the long term, we may become increasingly exposed to market fluctuations because of transitional risks associated with Environmental (climate change), Social and Governance Risks.
 Refer to Section C.6 for more information on Environmental (climate change), Social and Governance Risks.